jacquescorbytuech/Blog/src/_posts/writing/marketing_modern_data_stack.md

+---
-Title: Marketing and the Modern Data Stack
+title: Marketing and the Modern Data Stack
-Slug: marketing-modern-data-stack
+permalink: marketing-modern-data-stack
-Date: 2022-04-07 13:08
+date: 2022-04-07
+---

 *There is a huge transformation happening in the data space.*